 All packaged yogurts are made from homogenized milk (hence all the bacteria (probiotics) are destroyed), then one or maybe two low dose, low cost strains are added back in.
 But there is often lots of added sugar.
-I once heard a well-known doctor say he likes a particular brand of yogurt because it is totally processed, so he knows there are no natural elements remaining in it that can hurt you.
+I once heard a well-known holistic doctor say he likes a particular brand of yogurt because it is totally processed, so it meets his pharmaceutical indoctrination that pure is better, and he knows there are no natural elements remaining in it that can hurt you.
 Balance your intake of omega-6 and omega-3 fatty acids with fish and krill oil to maintain a healthy inflammatory response.5

 PROTECT YOUR MICROBIOME